-Surveys for Central Asian Tortoise (Testudo horsfieldii) were undertaken by AECOM between 27th - 29th April 2022.
+Surveys for Central Asia Tortoise (Testudo horsfieldii) were undertaken by AECOM between 20th-23rd April 2022.
 The field survey was carried out by a local reptile specialist R.A.
-Nazarov and the findings are reported in Nazarov, R.A.
+Nazarov in April 2022; the findings are reported in Nazarov, R.A.
 (May 2022).

-The purpose of the surveys was to confirm presence/absence and an estimation of population density within the Project site, to inform the ecological baseline, impact assessment and mitigation for this assessment.
+A purpose of the surveys was to confirm presence/absence and an estimation of population density within the Project site, to inform the ecological baseline, impact assessment and mitigation for this assessment and to accord with the requirements of Jizzakh Regional Ecology Department / Goscomecology with respect to permitting for translocation of tortoises.
 The surveys also aimed to record any other reptile species encountered during the tortoise surveys; to inform the ecological baseline, impact assessment and mitigation with respect to all reptile species present or potentially present within the Project Site.